 Selected as one of the four-member 2019 class of Great Living Cincinnatians by the Cincinnati USA Regional Chamber, Rose Ann Fleming, PhD, JD, SNDdeN, has dedicated her life to serving others.
 She became a certified member of the Sisters of Notre Dame de Namur in 1954 because of their commitment to helping the poor, and she based much of her career on education because she felt it was one of the best ways to contribute to her community.
 Sister Fleming’s first professional position was at Mount Notre Dame High School, where she taught Latin, English and social studies from 1954 to 1960.
 She then became a member of the faculty and a supervisor at Summit Country Day School and the

 Knowledgeable in reading, leadership and educational history, Mary Lou Ederer, EdS, often saw children that couldn’t read and felt like she needed more information to figure out the way they learned.
 After working with them, she realized that children needed individualized help.
 Thus, she has made it a mission throughout her career to make herself available to children as a helpful resource who would always accept them.
-Ms. Ederer began her career as a teacher at Shields Elementary School in Saginaw, Michigan, in 1960, remaining in this position for seven years.
-She then taught reading, consulted and was a Title I coordinator with Swan Valley Schools from 1967 to 1971.
+Ms. Ederer began her career as a teacher at Shields Elementary School in Saginaw, Michigan, in 1960, remaining in this position for 40 years.
+She also taught reading, consulted and was a Title I coordinator with Swan Valley Schools from 1967 to 1971.
 She further served the district as principal of Robert B.

 Interested in health care since she was a child, Rosemary C. Ciullo began her professional journey with the goal of becoming a nurse.
 Upon taking some psychology classes in college, however, she fell in love with the subject and knew it was what she was meant to do.
 Dr. Ciullo particularly wanted to help children, so she got a job at St. Ann’s Hospital, a state mental institution for kids.
 She found the work to be very rewarding and stayed until the hospital closed more than a decade later.
 This experience propelled her to the Henry Horner Children’s Center, where she worked from 1987 to 1993, and to her own private practice, which she ran out of her home from